 The team immediately flew from Mountain View to New York and started spending time with their hosts.
 After learning enough from the hosts, they managed to make adjustments that made bookings in New York soar.
 Airbnb still relies heavily on having a dedicated team in each city that becomes a major destination for them.

-You can still allow providers from other cities to sign up, but you will want to focus all your marketing efforts towards your initial target city.
+You can still allow providers from other cities to sign up, but you will want to focus all your marketing efforts on your initial target city.

 Which city should you pick?